centminmod/centminmod-fail2ban/readme.md

 # fail2ban for centminmod.com LEMP stacks

-[fail2ban](https://github.com/fail2ban/fail2ban) 0.11+ setup for [centminmod.com LEMP stacks](https://centminmod.com) with [CSF Firewall](https://centminmod.com/csf_firewall.html).
-CentOS EPEL Yum repo fail2ban version is using older fail2ban 0.9.6+, while below instructions are for fail2ban 0.10+ which now supports IPv6 addresses and improved performance.
+[fail2ban](https://github.com/fail2ban/fail2ban) 0.11+ setup with Python 2.7 for [centminmod.com LEMP stacks](https://centminmod.com) with [CSF Firewall](https://centminmod.com/csf_firewall.html).
+CentOS EPEL Yum repo fail2ban version is using older fail2ban 0.9.6+, while below instructions are for fail2ban 0.11+ which now supports IPv6 addresses and improved performance.
 Suggestions, corrections and bug fixes are welcomed.
 If you want to use a newer fail2ban version besides 0.11, check out [fail2ban 1.0.2 implementation](https://github.com/centminmod/centminmod-fail2ban/tree/1.0) that uses Python 3.6 instead of Python 2.7 and supports both CentOS 7 and AlmaLinux 8 and Rocky Linux 8.

 **Info & Manuals**